NayanAgarwal7/coc-the-ludo-dice-distribution-analyzer/README.md

 -Random experiments (stochastic modeling)
 -Theoretical vs. experimental probabilities

-How to Compile: Open your terminal and run: gcc main.c -o ludo
+How to Compile: Open your terminal and run: gcc ludo.c -o ludo

 How to Run After compiling, you can run the program with: ./ludo